If you want to move within your current area then you will need to speak to your local authority's housing department - see below.

 The HomeSwapper website may be able to assist you to find someone in that area who wants to swap with you.

-Housing Moves is the Mayor of London's housing mobility scheme that allows tenants of London boroughs or housing associations to move outside their existing borough to a different part of London.
+Housing Moves is the Mayor of London's housing mobility scheme to help victims/survivors of domestic abuse who are current social tenants and former rough sleepers moving on from supported accommodation, or other similar accommodation and services, to move outside their existing borough to a different part of London.
 It is run by the Greater London Authority and the majority of London boroughs and housing associations are participating.

 Exchange Locata (not for Westminster residents) is a direct, online social housing exchange service for tenants and landlords.